openfootball/worldcup.json/README.md

 ## License

 The worldcup.json schema, data and scripts are dedicated to the public domain.
-Use it as you please with no restrictions whatsoever.
+Use as you please with no restrictions whatsoever.